-- I) Identify specific characteristics in age or disease-related changes that need special attention with regards to optimizing drug therapy and minimizing adverse drug reactions. - 2) Evaluate the drug therapy for patient care in the ward. - 3) Formulate an effective therapeutic management plan for drug and non-drug treatment for a particular disease state.
+- 1) identify specific characteristics in age or disease-related changes that need special attention with regards to optimizing drug therapy and minimizing adverse drug reactions. - 2) evaluate the drug therapy for patient care in the ward. - 3) formulate an effective therapeutic management plan for drug and non-drug treatment for a particular disease state.